theforeman/obal/README.md

 This action updates a package to a newer version.
 The newer version is either taken from an upstream repository or can be given via command line options

+### bump-release

+This action updates a spec file's release field and adds a pre-formatted changelog entry.

 #### Updating a Package from Upstream

 To update a package from upstream, start by updating the `package_manifest.yml` entry for that package with the new versions and relevant information.
 Next run the update action specifying the package: